Get the latest strategies to protect your revenue in your inbox

 The app store has always played a significant role in ensuring the integrity and security of iOS devices because every app must follow Apple’s guidelines and pass a robust review process.
 However, this new trend of ‘sideloading’ (allowing apps to be loaded onto devices from sources not approved by Apple or other device owners) represents a potential security threat for brands and consumers.

-A report put out by Apple last year stated that, “Allowing sideloading would degrade the security of the iOS platform and expose users to serious security risks not only on third-party app stores, but also on the App Store,”.
-In addition, Tim Cook, CEO of Apple Inc., has argued that sideloading would “destroy the security of the iPhone.”
+A report put out by Apple last year stated that “Allowing sideloading would degrade the security of the iOS platform and expose users to serious security risks not only on third-party app stores but also on the App Store”.
+But later Phil Schiller, the executive in charge of Apple’s App Store, said, “The changes we’re announcing… comply with the Digital Markets Act’s requirements in the European Union while helping to protect EU users from the unavoidable increased privacy and security threats this regulation brings.”

 Another concern for brands is that the proliferation of third-party app stores on iOS and Android devices could increase the threat of brand impersonation.
 Third-party app stores will likely be more habitable for counterfeit mobile apps because they have less robust security measures and guidelines.

-It will be harder for users and competitors to spot these fake apps which may result in confusion for customers.
-If these fake apps perform poorly or install malware, this will degrade the reputation of the legitimate brands, reduce the security of devices, and cause consumers to lose trust in the whole system.
+It will be harder for users and competitors to spot these fake apps which may confuse customers.
+If these fake apps perform poorly or install malware, this will degrade the reputation of legitimate brands, reduce the security of devices, and cause consumers to lose trust in the whole system.

 How Red Points can help you spot fake apps